Introduction: Jumbo-Sized Telescoping Light Painter Made From EMT (Electrical) Conduit

 14. Battery bank or other power supply for the Arduino Nano

-15. You will need a camera with long exposure photography capability to take the light painting pictures (we used this Sony camera from Amazon, which can take long exposure shots up to 30 seconds long)
+15. You will need a camera with long exposure photography capability to take the light painting pictures (we used the Sony Cyber-Shot DSC H300, which can take long exposure shots up to 30 seconds long)

 14. (Optional) Zip ties to secure the wires leading to the RGB LED